Jonasmalmlof/MapTool/README.md

 # Map Tool
 MapTool is a program for marking locations on a map with descriptions.
 Originally created by Peter Malmlöf (http://www.gitlab.com/PeterMalmlof), released as Opensource after his passing by his three sons Nicklas, Jonas and Mattias.

 # Changelog
 Now works with Windows 10.
+Moved the source-files to their own folder.

 # To Do
 1 relative pathing for files... alternatively, if the last file worked on doesn't exist anymore, forgo error message and just open 'open file'dialog.
 2 zooming in and out with mousewheel.

-3 click-dragging.
+3 If the map that was loaded last time no longer exists, show "open..."-dialog instead of an error-message.

+# Current Errors:

+Exiting the program without opening a map gives seven error messages.